MozillaTN/KingsCampusClub/docs/_posts/2017-05-12-Result-of-Firefox-54-beta-7-Testday.md

 **Hello All!**

-<p>The  Firefox 54 Beta7 Testday tookplace on  17th 2017.
+<p>The  Firefox 54 Beta7 Testday tookplace on  12th may 2017.
 The main focus during the testing was around Net Monitor MVP, Firefox Screenshots.</p>
 <p>With Our awesome contributor, the testday was successfully done.</p>